 It’s possible to file your taxes after April 15.
-Filing Form 4868 will allow you to extend your filing deadline to October 15.
-However, estimated tax payments are still due April 15.
-Even if you file later in the year, you must still include a payment with your estimated total taxes by April 15 in order to avoid late penalties from the IRS.
+Filing Form 4868 will allow you to extend your filing deadline to Oct.
+15. However, estimated tax payments are still due April 15.
+Even if you file later in the year, you must still include a payment with your estimated total taxes by April 15 to avoid late penalties from the IRS.

 Filing taxes on your own doesn’t need to be a nightmare.
 There are plenty of free and paid tax software companies that created products to help Americans file their taxes.

 However, make sure you’re not paying for tax software that you don’t need.
 If you don’t have complicated taxes — like real estate, investments or foreign income — free tax software can usually get the job done.
 Shop around for the software that gives you everything you need for free before committing to one company to file your taxes for you.

 If you do have real estate, investments, foreign income or self-employment income then it could be helpful to pay for an upgraded version to ensure that your deductions, wages and credits are properly filed and accounted for.
 It would be a bigger pain down the road if filed incorrectly.